SimoneAstarita/queer_NLP_bib/README.md

 ## LLMs

-Nozza, Debora, et al. "Measuring Harmful Sentence Completion in Language Models for LGBTQIA+ Individuals."
-LTEDI 2022 (2022): 26.
+Nozza, Debora, et al. <a href="https://aclanthology.org/2022.ltedi-1.4/"><u>"Measuring Harmful Sentence Completion in Language Models for LGBTQIA+ Individuals."</u></a> LTEDI 2022 (2022): 26.

-Anaelia Ovalle, Palash Goyal, Jwala Dhamala, Zachary Jaggers, Kai-Wei Chang, Aram Galstyan, Richard Zemel, and Rahul Gupta.
-2023.
-“I’m fully who I am”: Towards Centering Transgender and Non-Binary Voices to Measure Biases in Open Language Generation.
-In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (FAccT '23).
-Association for Computing Machinery, New York, NY, USA, 1246–1266. https://doi.org/10.1145/3593013.3594078
+Ovalle, Anaelia et al. <a href="https://dl.acm.org/doi/10.1145/3593013.3594078"><u>“I’m fully who I am”: Towards Centering Transgender and Non-Binary Voices to Measure Biases in Open Language Generation.</u></a> In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (FAccT '23).

-Felkner, Virginia, et al. "WinoQueer: A Community-in-the-Loop Benchmark for Anti-LGBTQ+ Bias in Large Language Models."
-Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+Felkner, Virginia, et al. <a href="https://aclanthology.org/2023.acl-long.507/"><u>"WinoQueer: A Community-in-the-Loop Benchmark for Anti-LGBTQ+ Bias in Large Language Models."</u></a> Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 2023.

-Hossain, Tamanna, Sunipa Dev, and Sameer Singh.
-"MISGENDERED: Limits of Large Language Models in Understanding Pronouns."
-Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+Hossain, Tamanna, et al. <a href="https://aclanthology.org/2023.acl-long.293/"><u>"MISGENDERED: Limits of Large Language Models in Understanding Pronouns."</u></a> Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 2023.

-​​Dhingra, Harnoor, et al. "Queer People are People First: Deconstructing Sexual Identity Stereotypes in Large Language Models." arXiv e-prints (2023): arXiv-2307.
+​​Dhingra, Harnoor, et al. <a href="https://arxiv.org/abs/2307.00101"><u>"Queer People are People First: Deconstructing Sexual Identity Stereotypes in Large Language Models."</u>,</a> arXiv e-prints (2023): arXiv-2307.

-Ovalle, Anaelia, et al. "The Root Shapes the Fruit: On the Persistence of Gender-Exclusive Harms in Aligned Language Models." arXiv preprint arXiv:2411.03700 (2024).
+Ovalle, Anaelia, et al. <a href="https://arxiv.org/abs/2411.03700"><u>"The Root Shapes the Fruit: On the Persistence of Gender-Exclusive Harms in Aligned Language Models."</u></a> arXiv preprint arXiv:2411.03700 (2024).

 Selma Bergstrand and Björn Gambäck.
 2024.
 Detecting and Mitigating LGBTQIA+ Bias in Large Norwegian Language Models.
 In Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 351–364, Bangkok, Thailand.
 Association for Computational Linguistics.